daavelino/information_security/quotes/README.md

 Jay Coen Gilbert
 Cofounder
 B Corporation

-Ref: Alina Wheeler, Designing Brand Identity, fifth edition. an essential guide for the whole branding team
+ref: Alina Wheeler, Designing Brand Identity, fifth edition. an essential guide for the whole branding team

 ## Branding
 > Build your brand by guiding, influencing, and being—not telling